 - Samuel Oschin Planetarium

-Another draw to Griffith Observatory are the views.
-If you want a photo infront of the Hollywood Sign (where you can actually see the whole thing), nothing beats Griffith Observatory.
+Another draw to Griffith Observatory is the views.
+If you want a photo in front of the Hollywood Sign (where you can actually see the whole thing), nothing beats Griffith Observatory.

 If you want a closer view, you can also hike to it from the trails.
-The only problem is that the hiking trails take you behind it.
+The only problem is that the hiking trails take you behind them.

 During the evening, you will be able to see beautiful views of the stars from the observation decks outside.